 Students must be interested in the Health Service industry.
 OLNA and/or A minimum grade of C in English and Mathematics.
-Preferred students will be Year 11 going into Year 12 and have at least 1 ATAR subject.
+Preferred students will their OLNA and high literacy and numeracy skills

-Content: Students will apply occupational safety and health procedures, communicate in the workplace, recognise healthy body systems, manage infection control procedures and interpret and apply medical terminology.
+Content: Students will apply occupational safety and health procedures, communicate with clients, carers and health teams including reporting to supervisors, knowledge of healthy body systems, manage infection control procedures and interpret and apply medical terminology.